boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 : The [informationElementDataType] subregistry is intended to assign numbers for type names, not to provide a mechanism for adding data types to the IPFIX Protocol, and as such requires a Standards Action {{?RFC8126}} to modify.

 Additional Information:
-: See the assigned element data types at [https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-information-element-data-types].
+: See the IPFIX Information Element Data Types registry at [https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-information-element-data-types].

 ## informationElementSemantics